civ-clone/electron-renderer/README.md

 # electron-renderer

 An initial stab at a basic renderer for this project in Electron.
-This will likely lift from the previous implementation in the monorep.
+This will likely lift from the previous implementation in the monorepo.

+## Current state

+This doesn't currently render a map, but as I work through the bugs, the game is 'playable' in that `Unit`s and `City`s can be created, `CityImprovement`s built, and the AI does similarly.

+## Known issues

+- It hangs when generating the start `Tile`s for way too long.
+- `Research` is not accrued.
+- `Move`ing `Unit`s to other `Tile`s isn't picked up properly.
+- When running `yarn bulid`, ensure you remove `Object.defineProperty(exports, "__esModule", { value: true });` from the generated `renderer.js` in `view/js`.